DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 Please keep in mind that I am small, have limited resources and am not always able to respond immediately.
 I will try to provide feedback as soon as possible, but please be patient.
 If you don't get a response immediately, it doesn't mean that we are ignoring you or that we don't care about your issue or PR.
 We will get back to you as soon as we can.

+If you decide to pull a PR or fork the project, keep in mind that you should only add/edit the scripts you need to, leave the Explain.md file and the updating of the structure file to me.

 ## Issues and labels